reidgs/TerraBot/README.md

 Note: The water pump pumps approximately 1cm depth of water (~.93cups) per minute.

 For optimal growing parameters, see TerraBot/agents/limits.py

+### Installation ###
+You can install the TerraBot software to run on your own computer, using Docker, or on the Raspbery Pi of the greenhouse.
+The instructions for using Docker are found [DockerSETUP.md](DockerSETUP.md); the instructions for the Raspbery Pi are in [RPISETUP.md](RPISETUP.md).
+Older versions of the software used VirtualBox, and installation instructions can be found [here](VIRTUALBOX.md) for Windows and Linux and [here](M1SETUP.md) for Macs.
+The Docker version, however, is preferred since it is lighter weight and significantly faster than the VirtualBox (especially on Macs).

 ### TerraBot Software Architecture ###
 An Arduino communicates directly with the sensors and actuators, converts the raw data into clean data, and then forwards that data to a Raspberry Pi.